 AWS released Open Distro for Elasticsearch, adding to the performance and usability of the already essential log analytics and search technology.
-In this post we outline the new features that Open Distro provides and an overview what this new open source technology means for Elastic Stack users. — Dattell is a data architecture and machine … Continue reading Getting to Know Open Distro for Elasticsearch
+In this post we outline the new features that Open Distro provides and an overview of what this new open source technology means for Elastic Stack users.
+Open Distro for Elasticsearch Technology and Features … Continue reading Getting to Know Open Distro for Elasticsearch

 Apache Kafka is a high-throughput, open source message queue used by Fortune 100 companies, government entities, and startups alike.
 Part of Kafka’s appeal is its wide array of use cases.
 In this post we will outline several of Kafka’s uses cases from event sourcing to tracking web activities to metrics and more.
 Use Cases for … Continue reading Kafka Use Cases